-And in case you wondered my inspiration were this wonderful necklaces:
+And in case you wondered my inspiration was these wonderful necklaces:

-Note: Try to find the thinest fabric you can to make this because if the knots are just as big as the pearls you loose the effect.
+Note: Try to find the thinnest fabric you can to make this because if the knots are just as big as the pearls you lose the effect.

 - Small piece of felt